EDITORIAL: The Zombie Reservoir Rears its Ugly Head, Part One

 Back in the cowboy days in Texas, one of the quickest ways for a cattle rustler to arrange for his own hanging ceremony was to be caught carrying “running irons” rolled up in his bedroll.

-From the article, “Running Irons,” by G.R.
+From an online article, “Running Irons,” by G.R.
 Williamson:

 The mere possession of these rustler’s tools meant an on-the-spot trial for the rider that usually resulted in a rancher hollering, “String him up!”